cue-lang/cuelang.org/content/docs/concept/modules-packages-instances/en.md

 ---
-title: "Modules, Packages, and Instances"
+title: Modules, Packages, and Instances
-description: "How files are organized in CUE"
+description: How files are organized in CUE
+tags: [modules]
 toc_hide: true
 ---